CUBRID/cubrid-manual/en/sql/tuning.rst

 Descriptions for each item are as follows:

-* **hit**: The number of times results were retrieved from the cached area instead of executing the query.
+* **hit**: The number of retrieves from the cache without executing the query
-* **miss**: The number of times results were cached after executing the query.
+* **miss**: The number of stored into the cache after executing the query. (miss in the cache)
 * **size**: The memory size used by the subquery cache.
-* **status**: The activation status of the subquery cache at the end of the query.
+* **status**: The activation status of the subquery cache at the end of executing the query.

-If the **size** of the subquery cache exceeds the configured value during query execution, the subquery cache is deactivated, and the **status** is displayed as disabled in the SQL trace information.
-Additionally, even if the **size** does not exceed the set value, the cache may be deactivated during query execution if **miss**/**hit** ratio exceeds 9, indicating a high rate of cache misses.
+During query execution, if the **size** of the subquery cache exceeds the set value, or the **size** does not exceed the set value, but the **miss**/**hit** ratio exceeds 9 (the miss rate is determined to be high), the subquery cache is disabled, and the **status** of the profiling information is marked as disabled.

-The following is an example query designed to count the results of a correlated subquery that is repeatedly executed to assess performance differences with and without the use of subquery caching.
+The following example is a query that counts the results of a correlated subquery that is executed repeatedly to check performance improvement depending on whether subquery caching is used.
-The following is the query to prepare the data needed to perform the example query is provided.
+The following query makes data to perform example queries.

 ::